Ghanaian Northern Plains, Ghana: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types D and G. Make sure to find the right type.
-The vast majority of adapters available online are simply plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types D and G. Be careful to get the correct type.
+A lot of adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most countries.

 • Power bank for devices